Volunteer and Donation Opportunities

 Denver Health Foundation's Newborns in Need program comes to the rescue for expecting families who are struggling to make ends meet.
 Thanks to generous donors and volunteers, we collect thousands of new baby items to fill our “Warm Welcome” bags that are given to new moms and dads who really need and appreciate this extra help.

 In addition to the Warm Welcome Bags, Newborns in Need also provides car seats, strollers, cribs and many more items to families that are in serious need.
-Learn more about volunteering and donating to Newborns In Need.
-For information please email Sharon Mushkin at firstname.lastname@example.org or call (303) 602-2985.
+We only accept blankets for babies that are 24” x 36” in accordance with our safety guidelines.
+Learn more about volunteering and donating to Newborns In Need here.
+For information please email Sharon Mushkin at email@example.com or call (303) 602-2985.

 Reach Out and Read